ChiragAgg5k/scholar-map/README.md

 ### 🛠️ Use metadata columns

 1. Define `metadata_columns` during ingestion and use WHERE clauses that combine semantic search with SQL attribute filtering on `metadata_columns` - [here](https://github.com/ChiragAgg5k/scholar-map/blob/9dc1420c07d0231c9f039f09e8eb681fff5dc5d3/src/mindsdb_manager.py#L90) ✅

+### 🛠️ Integrate JOBS

+Set up a 🔗 MindsDB JOB that periodically checks a data source and inserts new data into the KB (using LAST or similar logic) -